ESG FAQ

 Since 2018, Schneider Electric has built a scenario planning function and roadmap.
 This exercise led to the creation of several scenarios leading to 2040, developed following an inductive methodology approach.
 These scenarios include critical reviews of the geopolitical landscape, commodity and resources availability, economic and financial evolutions, climate sensitivity and evolving policies, energy transition pathways, and technology developments, among others.

-The consequences of the energy transition are quantified, looking at 10 regions and a number of sectors individually, framing the business landscape in which Schneider Electric operates.
+The consequences on the energy transition are quantified, looking at 10 regions and a number of sectors individually, framing the business landscape in which Schneider Electric operates.
 Key findings are regularly cross-checked with new publications, particularly the ones from the International Energy Agency, among others, on a regular basis.
 Governance is in place, under the leadership of the Chief Sustainability Officer, and this exercise is shared internally and used to inform strategic priorities across the business and operations.

 Across all scenarios, a key takeaway is the dominant role of:

-- Efficiency: a critical enabler for decarbonization, resiliency, and security.
+- Efficiency: a critical enabler for decarbonization, resiliency, and security;

-- Electrification: the world is becoming more electric, with 2x growth against other sources of energy.
+- Electrification: the world is becoming more electric, with 2x growth against other sources of energy;

 - Digitization: with the increase in connectivity, complemented by real-time information and competitive computing capabilities, digital technologies play a major role in reaching decarbonization targets while augmenting economic productivity.

 Based on these inputs and findings, and by estimating the financial impact such scenarios may have on the Group’s business (as risks or as opportunities), key development areas have been identified that allow to actively contribute to the low-carbon transition.
-These scenarios therefore heavily drive Schneider Electric's business strategy in terms of investments (R&D, incubation, efficiency), and enable it to develop its sustainability portfolio of offers.
+These scenarios therefore heavily drive the Schneider Electric business strategy in terms of investments (R&D, incubation, efficiency), and enable it to develop its sustainability portfolio of offers.

 Our long-term commitment is to be efficient with resources, by behaving responsibly and making the most of digital technology to preserve our planet.